gazzabwoy/projectEprom/README.md

 Computing Project Scenario:

+Promote an Event
-Promote an EventYou have recently been approached by a company that wants you to promote their gaming event.
+You have recently been approached by a company that wants you to promote their gaming event.
-The event is to take place the 5thand 6th March2022.They will be hosting multiple games competitionsover the course of the event in different areas of the arena.
+The event is to take place the 5thand 6th March2022.
+They will be hosting multiple games competitionsover the course of the event in different areas of the arena.
 They would like you to promote their event with a website, video, audio and social media.

 The main website should include:-

 •The event location and contact details